istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 egress proxies cannot enforce policies by source if a Kubernetes artifact specifies the source.
 Kubernetes artifact.
-In summary, egress proxies can fulfill the first, second, third and fifth requirements, but can't satisfy the fourth and the six requirements because They are DNS-aware, but not transparent and not Kubernetes-aware.
+In summary, egress proxies can fulfill the first, second, third and fifth requirements, but can't satisfy the fourth and the six requirements because they are DNS-aware, but not transparent and not Kubernetes-aware.

 ## Advantages of Istio egress traffic control